-This is a preliminary assessment just to give you an overview.
+This is a preliminary assessment only.
 Based upon recent sales of other similar-type income properties in your local market, how does the subject property measure up?
 Here are a couple of samples to give you the idea:

-- "Do you regard the subject property as good, inferior, or heads and shoulders above the rest?
+- "Do you regard the subject property as good, inferior, or heads and shoulders above the rest?"